 Swedish MP Mia Sydow Mölleby and Dag Levin Sparr, Senior Advisor to the Swedish National Audit Office (SNAO) presented the Swedish Parliament and KNAO’s practices in reviewing audit reports and cooperation between the two institutions to ensure good management of public funds and hold the heads of budget organizations to account.

 Members of the Assembly of Kosovo and those of the Swedish Parliament have shared their experiences and practices in order to increase the impact of their work in improving public financial management.

-The Auditor General of the Republic of Kosovo, Vlora Spanca, accompanied by the Deputy Auditor General, Bezad Halilaj and Aida Podrimaj, Audit Specialist, is on a two-day visit in Prague, Czech ...
+The Auditor General of the Republic of Kosovo, Vlora Spanca, and the Deputy Auditor General, Mr. Bezad Halilaj, on October 30 and 31, 2023 participated in the International Symposium on Emerging ...

 The Auditor General of Kosovo, Vlora Spanca, received the newly appointed Director of USAID Project on Kosovo Municipal Integrity, Maia Gogoladze.
 The latter was accompanied by the Head of the ...